OPMDG/opm-doc/probes/check_pgactivity.rst

  by tablespace (see GUC temp_tablespaces).

- Starting with 9.2, perfdata returns as well the number of temp files per database since last run, the total size of temp file per database since last run and the rate at which temp files were generated.
+ Starting with 9.2, perfdata returns as well the number of temp files per database since last run, the total size of temp files per database since last run and the rate at which temp files were generated.

  Critical and Warning thresholds are optional.
 They accept either a number of file (raw value), a size (unit is \ **mandatory**\  to define a size) or both values separated by a comma.

- Threshols applied on current temp files beeing created AND the number/size of temp files created since last execution.
+ Thresholds are applied on current temp files being created AND the number/size of temp files created since last execution.

- This service will not work with PostgreSQL 10+ without superuser privileges.
+ Required privileges:
+  <10: superuser
+  v10: an unprivileged role is possible but it will not monitor databases that it cannot access, nor live temp files
+  v11: an unprivileged role is possible but must be granted EXECUTE on functions pg_ls_dir(text), pg_read_file(text), pg_stat_file(text);
+ the same restrictions than on v10 will still apply

+\ **uptime**\  (8.1+)

+ Returns time since postmaster start ("uptime", from 8.1), since configuration reload (from 8.4), and since shared memory initialization (from 10).

+ Please note that the uptime is unaffected when the postmaster resets all its children (for example after a kill -9 on a process or a failure).

+ From 10+, the 'time since shared memory init' aims at detecting this situation: in fact we use the age of the oldest non-client child process (usually checkpointer, writer or startup).
+This needs pg_monitor access to read pg_stat_activity.

+ Critical and Warning thresholds are optional.
+If both are set, Critical is raised when the postmaster uptime or the time since shared memory initialization is less than the critical threshold.

+ Warning is raised when the time since configuration reload is less than the warning threshold.
+If only a warning or critical threshold is given, it will be used for both cases.
+Obviously these alerts will disappear from themselves once enough time has passed.

+ Perfdata contain the three values (when available).

+ Required privileges: pg_monitor on PG10+; otherwise unprivileged role.